RedisLabs/redislabs-docs/content/rs/references/metrics/database-operations.md

 The total amount of time between sending a Redis operation and receiving a response from the database.

-The graph shows average, minimum, maximum, and last latency values for all Latency metrics.
+The graph shows average, minimum, maximum, and last latency values for all latency metrics.

 **Components measured**: Database